YorkCodeDojo/yoda/readme.md

 i.e. If the boot file contains the bytes 1 2 3,  then the first three memory locations will be populated with 1, 2 and 3.
 The remaining 253 bytes will be initialised with zeros.

 * Each command consists of an opcode and between 0 and 4 operands.
-Opcodes and Operands are always 1 byte. e.g.
+Opcodes and Operands are always 1 byte each. e.g.
 The halt command (which causes the machine to stop) is defined by the opcode 0x0 and has no operands The add command is defined by the opcode 0x???? and is then followed by three operands.
 The two numbers to add and the location for the result.